Tikvah Support Program

 Along with our 4 and 8-week support, we also offer a 2-week program, designed for campers needing a shorter stay in camp to maximize their success.

 - Highly skilled college and graduate-level staff trained to work with campers with disabilities, supervised by professionals in the field

 - Modified schedule with minimized transitions and rest/recovery time

 - Use of visual cues, schedules, and cabin rules

 - Designated spaces for sensory breaks

-- Social stories and pre-camp preparation provided prior to camp
+- Thorough preparation, including Social Stories, provided prior to camp

-For more information please contact Dr. Audra Kaplan, Director of Tikvah Support and Camper Care at firstname.lastname@example.org
+For additional questions please contact Dr. Audra Kaplan, Director of Tikvah Support and Camper Care at firstname.lastname@example.org

-Interested in working as a counselor at Tikvah?
-Visit our Employment opportunities page for more information.
+Interested in working as a counselor with the Tikvah Support Program or Camp Yofi?
+Visit our Employment Opportunities page for more information.

 The Henry and Annette Gibson Tikvah Program at Ramah Darom is supported by generous grants from The Ruderman Family Foundation, The Foundation for Jewish Camp, The Harry and Jeanette Weinberg Foundation, The Greater Atlanta Jewish Abilities Alliance and individual donors.
 All size donations are appreciated.
 Please Help Us Grow!